 In addition, try different types of content to keep employees interested.
 For example, you can try contests and trivia, executive CEO messages (video), personal and professional growth tips, and employee recognition and awards.
 Employees may become more engaged when the content is varied and the information is unique.

-However, from our 2019 Internal Communicator Index, we know SocialChorus customers who send emails have an average open rate of 45%.
+However, we know SocialChorus customers who send emails have an average open rate of 45%.
 Having tools that enable internal communicators to effectively reach their employees through unique channels is key to increasing engagement.

 Digital workplaces allow employees to stay connected across a variety of channels.
 This creates the opportunity for HR and IT to work together to make technology decisions that will enable employees.
 The employee experience can vastly improve if the technologies the organization utilizes enables them.